Alan Hill knows how it feels to be lonely.

 ‘Morgan’ is Morgan Miles, one of In Great Company’s big-hearted volunteers who gives up a few hours each week to bring smiles to the faces of seniors seeking companionship.

-In Morgan’s case that someone is Alan, a former farmer and contract harvester who lives alone and is navigating the social constraints that come with failing eyesight, no longer being able to drive and the occasional health scare.
+In Morgan’s case that someone is Alan, a former farmer and contract harvester who lives alone and is navigating the social constraints that come with failing eyesight, no longer being able to drive and the

 Having teamed up about six months ago, the unlikely duo now consider themselves firm friends.

 “I knew straight away that this bloke was no fool,” Alan says of his new mate, who served in the Australian Defence Force and is more than six decades his junior.

 “He’s only a young man but we are really comfortable with each other.
 We chat a couple of times a week and every Thursday he picks me up and we go for a drive for the day.
 He’ll say ‘Where would you like to go’